geofis/forest-loss-fire-reproducible/README.md

 If you want to check the results of the reproducible code, check the PDF version of the `.Rmd` notebooks.

+If you want to reproduce the code, follow these instructions:

+1. Clone this repo in your computer.

-If you want to reproduce the code, first visit ZENODO, download `forest-loss-fire-reproducible-data-repo.zip` (preserve its name, otherwise, the reproducible script may not be able to unzip it automatically) and place the ZIP file in this repo (e.g. in the same directory containing this document).
-Then follow the sequence listed below by running the code chunks in each `.Rmd` notebooks, or alternately by knitting the notebooks.
+2. Visit ZENODO, download `forest-loss-fire-reproducible-data-repo.zip` (preserve its name, otherwise, the reproducible script may not be able to unzip it automatically) and place the ZIP file in this repo (e.g. in the same directory containing this document).

+3. Run the code chunks in each `.Rmd` notebooks, or alternately knit the notebooks.

-1. `data-download-preparation.Rmd`.
+    - `data-download-preparation.Rmd`.

-2. `modelling.Rmd`
+    - `modelling.Rmd`

-Note: You will need an installation of R Programming Language (version 3.3 or greater) to reproduce the code.
+Note: You will need a working installation of R Programming Language (version 3.3 or greater) to reproduce the code.
 Check the [Methods for reproducing the code](#methods-for-reproducing-the-code) section for more information.

 ## Disclaimer